BaPSF/bapsflib/docs/using_lapd/read_from_digi.inc.rst

     configuration.
 The configuration has be unique to a block of recorded data.
-For the :code:`'6K Compumotor'` the receptacle number is used as the configuration name, whereas, for the :code:`'Waveform'` control the confiugration name is the name of the configuration group inside the :code:`'Waveform` group.
+For the :code:`'6K Compumotor'` the receptacle number is used as the configuration name, whereas, for the :code:`'Waveform'` control the configuration name is the name of the configuration group inside the :code:`'Waveform` group.
 Since the configurations are contain in the
     :code:`f.file_map.contorols[con_name].configs` dictionary, the